 Biography

-Dana Harrison is a multidisciplinary artist based in Warkworth, Ontario.
 Creativity has shaped how she moves through the world for as long as she can remember, influencing how she learns, pays attention, and makes sense of her surroundings.
-Alongside her studio practice, she has spent decades working in creative fields where visual language, ideas, and problem-solving are part of everyday life.
-While her professional work is grounded in communication and design, her artwork grows from a more personal impulse to translate lived experience into form.
+Alongside her studio practice, Harrison has spent decades working in branding and graphic design, where visual language, ideas, and problem-solving are part of everyday life.

 CV